 - Multi Aspect design to maintain your lens’ native angle of view even when changing image formats.

 Unlimited Internal 4K Capture

-For 4K recording, you’ll want to use cards with Video Speed Class 30 or higher (60 or higher if shooting with All-Intra data compression at a bit rate of 400 Mbps).
-For connecting to an external device, you’ll need a high speed HDMI Type A-to-Type A cable.
+For 4K recording, use cards with Video Speed Class 30 or higher (60 or higher if shooting with All-Intra data compression at a bit rate of 400 Mbps).
+For connecting to another device, you’ll need a high-speed HDMI Type A-to-Type A cable.
 Make sure your device supports 10-bit if that’s what you want to record in, otherwise it will automatically default to 8-bit.

-Please see the GH5S user manual starting on page 161 for a very detailed chart on all of the recording capabilities of the GH5S.
+See the GH5S user manual starting on page 161 for a detailed chart on all of the recording capabilities of the GH5S.